YuKnight/GooglePlayBot/README.md

 ## Features

 * Telegram bot support
-* Saved keycodes to database for playing later
+* Saving keycodes to database for playing later
 * Some others

 ## Requirements